SalmaAlassal/IP-Matlab-HandsOn/Lab8/README.md

-# Extract shapes and color each shape different
+# Extract shapes and color each shape with a different color

 - Square Rectangaularity: 1
 - Circle Rectangaularity: 0.6 - 0.85